howllian27/graphyti-sep-updates/README.md

-# Graphyti – May 2026 Demo
+# Graphyti – July 2026 Demo

 ## Overview
 This repository hosts the materials and updates for **May 2026** of **Graphyti**, our startup project focused on developing immersive 3D synthetic data for visual AI models.